domsson/succade/README.md

 # What's missing?

-- Support for clickable areas
-- Support for fonts
 - Support for multiple bars
 - Support for multiple monitors
 - Lots of testing to find and fix bugs